What is mortgage protection insurance?

-A mortgage is the biggest financial commitment most of us will ever take on and if for whatever reason you’re unable to work you will still be expected to make your repayments.
+A mortgage is the biggest financial commitment most of us will ever take on, and if for whatever reason you’re unable to work, you’ll still be expected to make your repayments.

 Although if the worst were to happen the state will provide a very basic safety net – such as jobseekers allowance – benefits will not give you anywhere near enough money to pay for your mortgage and other living costs.
 So it makes sense to take out some form of mortgage protection insurance.

 There are a range of products on the market you can take out to give yourself peace of mind that you will be able to meet your mortgage repayments.
 Income protection insurance is the best option for most people as it provides the most comprehensive protection.
 But if you’re on a tight budget, income protection can be expensive, so it may be worth considering mortgage payment protection insurance.

 Which?
 Mortgage Advisers has partnered with independent protection advisers, Lifesearch, who can help you to decide what’s best for your circumstances.
 For an independent review of your protection needs, call 0808 115 0541